ilrd/Digit_Recognizer/README.md

 part and after the user draws a digit run.py calls prediction.py to get the prediction from the model.

 ## Non-digit Recognition (experimental)
-Draw something that is not a digit and the model will classify it as non-digit while still being able to classify any digit if you draw it.
+Draw something that is not a digit and the model will classify it as not-a-digit while still being able to classify any digit if you draw it.